jfbenckhuijsen/node-cloud-functions/README.md

 #### Google Datastore support

 In case the `googleDatastore` object is specifed in the configuration, a Google DataStore and [gstore-node](https://github.com/sebelga/gstore-node) object is defined.
-The CloudFunctions object then has a field `db` as follows:
+The CloudServant object then has a field `db` as follows:

 ```js
 {